saikrishna321/nakal_java/README.md

 2. Once baseline is built, next execution onwards, start using environment variable NAKAL_MODE=compare to compare against baseline. any difference will be put in the same directory with image file named "difference_current_screen_name.png"

-All image masks should and be stored at /ios/mask-images/fileName.png image mask should be saved.(mask images with transparent background has been created using gimp tool- eg:https://github.com/saikrishna321/nakal_java/tree/master/android/mask_images)
+All mask images should and be stored at /ios/mask-images/fileName.png /android/mask-images/fileName.png.(mask images with transparent background has been created using gimp tool- eg:https://github.com/saikrishna321/nakal_java/tree/master/android/mask_images)
-MASKIMAGE value in the env should be the same fileName which is stored under the mask_images.
+MASKIMAGE value in the env should be the same fileName which is stored under the mask_images(For ex: ./mask_images/nexus5.png and MASKIMAGE="nexus5").

 #Running the tests

 <h1>Comparing images on native applications</h1>

-PLATFORM="android" APP="native" NAKAL_MODE="build" MASKIMAGE="oneplus" mvn clean -Dtest=AndroidTest test (captures a baseline image)
+PLATFORM="android" APP="native" NAKAL_MODE="build" MASKIMAGE="nexus5" mvn clean -Dtest=AndroidTest test (captures a baseline image)

-PLATFORM="android" APP="native" NAKAL_MODE="compare" MASKIMAGE="oneplus" mvn clean -Dtest=AndroidTest test ( compares expected and actual image)
+PLATFORM="android" APP="native" NAKAL_MODE="compare" MASKIMAGE="nexus5" mvn clean -Dtest=AndroidTest test ( compares expected and actual image)

 <h1>Comparing images on web application</h1>
 For Appium,Selendroid(PLATFORM=android/ios) and WebDriver(PLATFORM=Desktop)